Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 `buf + 88 = 0x7ffe0e9228a0 + 88 = 0x7ffe0e9228f8`

-The saved RIP value comes from the backtrace:
+The saved `rip` value comes from the backtrace:

 ```
 ─────────────────────────────────────────────────────────────────────────────────────[ BACKTRACE ]─────────────────────────────────────────────────────────────────────────────────────